jbdel/adv_rec/README.md

 ### Inference

 From this training, we can now perform inference.
 You can also download a pretrained model (the one used for the challenge submission) [here](https://www.dropbox.com/s/n0v49r93oz0x36q/ckpt_nips2019.zip?dl=1).

+We can evaluate on the different test-sets automatically with a beam-search of 16:

 ```
 output=ckpt